wighawag/stratagems/docs/index.md

       link: https://alpha1.stratagems.world

 features:
-  - title: Permission-less
+  - title: Open
-    details: Any player can join at any time.
+    details: Any player can join and anybody can build upon to add new mechanics.
   - title: Persistent
-    details: The game never ends
+    details: The game never ends and whatever get created on it can inherit its lifeline.
   - title: Composable
-    details: New Games are being built on top.
+    details: The map serves as a foundation for new experiences
 ---

 <script setup>